 Fast forward to today, and Lauren and I fudging LOVE Wordpress!

 It’s the only blogging platform we use and recommend for our websites.
-It’s also something we talk about a lot on our tips before publishing your first post.

 My goal for this post is to take out the complexity and help you write your first WordPress blog post, the right way.